marmelab/react-admin/UPGRADE.md

 ## Default (English) Messages Moved To Standalone Package

 The English messages have moved to another package, `ra-language-english`.
-The core package still displays the interface messages in English by default (by using `ra-language-english` as a dependency), but if you override some of the messages, you'll need to update the package name:
+The core package still displays the interface messages in English by default (by using `ra-language-english` as a dependency), but if you overrode some of the messages, you'll need to update the package name:

 ```js
 // before